Santhiyac27/Santhiyac27/README.md

 ### 🚀 About Me
 - 🔭 I’m currently learning how to use GitHub and AI.
 - 🌱 I’m interested in [Web Development / Data Science / Gaming].
-- 📫 How to reach me: [Your Email or Social Link].

 ### 🛠 Tech Stack
 - Languages: HTML, CSS, Python (learning!)